MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

         :::image type="content" source="media/manage-cluster/numa-spanning.png" alt-text="cluster NUMA Spanning screen" lightbox="media/manage-cluster/numa-spanning.png":::

-     - To specify the number of VMs that can be moved simultaneously, while running (live migrated), select **Live Migration**.
+     - To indicate the number of VMs that can be moved simultaneously, while running (live migrated), select **Live Migration**.
 Note, the default value is 1.
 To change the default, input a new number and specify the following details:

          - For **Authentication Protocol** select either **CredSSP** or **Kerberos**